radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

   # time.
 Scaling down can take approximately:
   # replicaCount × terminationGracePeriodSeconds.
   #
-  # Set this value to 0 only if you want Kubernetes to use Kubernetes'
+  # Set this value to 0 only if you want Kubernetes to use its default
-  # default termination grace period of 30 seconds.
+  # termination grace period of 30 seconds.
   terminationGracePeriodSeconds: 180

   # --- Startup allowance --------------------------------------------------